austensatterlee/JSPlotter/README.md

 #### JSPlot is a simple javascript plotting library, useful for quick debugging or visualization of signals.

-To use JSPlot, simply initialize the Grapher object onto a canvas element.
+To use JSPlot, simply initialize the Plotter object onto a canvas element.
 Plot data retrospectively using graphData, or on the fly with graphStream.

     <html>